thecollekta/alx-backend-python/Django-signals_orm-0x04/README.md

 # Django Messaging System with Notifications

 A robust messaging system built with Django that includes real-time notifications using Django signals.
-This application allows users to have conversations and get notified about new messages.
+This application allows users to have conversations and get notified about new messages

+---

 ## Features